 - a.
 Developing a marketing program involves determining what products will be targeted at which customers. - b.
-This decision is often based on market segmentation, which involves aggregating prospective buyers into groups, or segments, that (1) have common needs and (2) will respond similarly to a marketing action.
-The match between products and segments is related to points of difference those characteristics of a product that make it superior to competitors. - c.
+This decision often based on market segmentation, which involves aggregating prospective buyers into groups, or segments, that (1) have common needs and (2) will respond similarly to a marketing action. - c.
 A firm can identify the segments on which it will focus its efforts-its target market segments-and develop specific marketing programs to reach them. - d.
 Goal setting involves setting measurable marketing objectives to be achieved. - For a specific market, the goal may be to introduce a new product. - For a specific brand or product, the goal may be to create a promotional campaign or pricing strategy to get more consumers to purchase it.